KaiserRyo/Mixpanel-BB10-OSS/README.md

     properties.insert("$email", "leomessi@gmail.com");
     m_mixpanel->setProfileProperties(properties);

-###Track a event
+###Track an event

-Tracking events is same simple as setting profile updates.
-In QML you just need to create the JS var and the name of your event.
-Then it is just to call trackEvent.
+Tracking events is as simple as setting profile updates.
+In QML you just need the name of your event and a JS var that contains the properties.
 Lets see how an event is hooked to a button:
-Track event in a QML Button:

 	Button {
 		text: "Track Level complete"